Kelsey-Winkeler/kelsey-winkeler.github.io/_pages/about.md

 Our labs are at the intersection of computer science, neuroscience, clinical psychology, and economics; we design studies that investigate social interactions, psychopathology, and response to treatment using functional magnetic resonance imaging (fMRI) and microeconomic games.
 A great open access recent example of our lab's work is this paper on [reinforcement learning in depression.](https://jamanetwork.com/journals/jamapsychiatry/article-abstract/2782452)

+If you want to get in touch, feel free to contact me using the links in the sidebar, or [email me to set up a meeting.](mailto:kwinkeler@vt.edu)

+Research
+---

 My dissertation is investigating changes in neural habituation that occur after residential treatment for PTSD in Veterans, using the International Affective Picture System (IAPS).
 You can read a previous paper published on this by [Dr. Katie McCurry](https://dx.doi.org/10.1016/j.bpsc.2019.09.006)

 I am also collaborating with [Vansh Bansal](https://www.linkedin.com/in/vanshbansal/) and [Dr. Dong-Youl Kim](https://scholar.google.com/citations?user=fPtqEJMAAAAJ&hl=ko) on a real-time neurofeedback project leveraging this paradigm to determine whether neural habituation to negative stimuli can be altered in PTSD.